DreamVLA: A Vision-Language-Action Model Dreamed with Comprehensive World Knowledge: Experiments

 \subsection{Implementation Details}

 All models are implemented in PyTorch and trained on NVIDIA 8 A800 GPUs.
 We use an AdamW~\cite{adamw19} optimizer with initial learning rate \(10^{-3}\), weight decay \(1e-4\), and a cosine learning‐rate schedule with 5\% linear warm‑up.
-Batch size is set to 8, we set the query length of each modality \(9\) and diffusion steps in DiT to 10.
+Batch size is set to 64, we set the query length of each modality \(9\) and diffusion steps in DiT to 10.
 We weight the dynamic region, depth and segmentation prediction losses as \(\lambda_{\text{dyn}}{=}0.1\), \(\lambda_{\text{depth}}{=}0.001\), \(\lambda_{\text{sem}}{=}0.1\), and the action loss as \(\lambda_{\text{DiT}}{=}1\), respectively.
 We first pre-train \method{} on the language-free split of the CALVIN \cite{mees2022calvin} and on the full DROID dataset \cite{khazatsky2024droid}.
+For the LIBERO benchmark, we first pretrain \method{} on LIBERO-90 and then finetune on each track.
 The model predicts entire frames instead of comprehensive knowledge, keeping storage and computation requirements manageable.
 We then fine-tune \method{} on each target dataset using the comprehensive world knowledge forecasting objective.
 All models are trained for 20 epochs, and we select the checkpoint with the highest validation success rate (SR) for final evaluation.